stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. What an Awesome God
-2. Awesome God
-3. How Deep the Father's Love for us
+1. O Praise The Name
-4. By Faith
+2. By Faith
+3. On That Day

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Christ our Hope in Life and Death
-2. When I Survey
-3. Jesus Paid it All
-4. Only a Holy God
+1. Rejoice
+2. No Other Name
+3. On That Day

 ### 9:30am Song Lyrics
-**1. What an Awesome God**

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-God is great
-Give Him all the praise
-Hallelujah, Name above all Names
-Fire in His eyes
-Healing in His veins
-Everywhere, His glory on display

-Take a look at those stars
-He can name them all
-Before His throne, every knee falls
-The demons have to run
-The angels have to praise
-Even the wind and waves obey

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-And even when I ran
-He didn't run away
-He came and put death back in its place
-Friday on a cross
-Broken for my shame
-Sunday morning rose up from that grave

-Take a look at those scars on His hands and feet
-He saved our souls for eternity
-Worthy is the Lamb
-Glory to the King
-Oh, let all the saints and the angels sing

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom, power, and love
-Our God is an awesome God

-Eyes on the Sky
-There will be a day
-He will come and wipe our tears away
-No more fear
-No more pain
-No more sorrow, sin, or shame

-The King is coming back again
-A reign of love that will never end
-For everything You've done
-And everything You do
-And everything You are I'll sing to you

-My God, You're an awesome God
-You're great in all You do
-I'm made to worship You
-My God, You're an awesome God

-My God, You're an awesome God
-You're great in all You do
-I'm made to worship You
-My God, You're an awesome God

-Phil Wickham (2025), Richard W. Mullins,
+**1. O Praise The Name**

+I cast my mind to Calvary
+Where Jesus bled and died for me
+I see His wounds, His hands, His feet
+My Saviour on that cursed tree
+His body bound and drenched in tears
+They laid Him down in Joseph's tomb
+The entrance sealed by heavy stone
+Messiah still and all alone

+O praise the Name of the Lord our God
+O praise His Name forevermore
+For endless days we will sing Your praise
+Oh Lord, oh Lord our God

+Then on the third at break of dawn
+The Son of heaven rose again
+O trampled death, where is your sting?
+The angels roar for Christ the King

+O praise the Name of the Lord our God
+O praise His Name forevermore
+For endless days we will sing Your praise
+Oh Lord, oh Lord our God

+He shall return in robes of white
+The blazing sun shall pierce the night
+And I will rise among the saints
+My gaze transfixed on Jesus' face

+O praise the Name of the Lord our God
+O praise His Name forevermore
+For endless days we will sing Your praise
+Oh Lord, oh Lord our God

+O praise the Name of the Lord our God
+O praise His Name forevermore
+For endless days we will sing Your praise
+Oh Lord, oh Lord our God
+Oh Lord, oh Lord our God

+© 2015 © Hillsong Music Publishing Australia
 CCLI 62951 (main copyright licence)
 CCLI 174113 (streaming licence)

-**2. Awesome God**

-When He rolls up His sleeves
-He ain't just puttin' on the Ritz
-(Our God is an awesome God)

-There's thunder in His footsteps
-And lightning in His fists
-(Our God is an awesome God)

-Well the Lord wasn't jokin'
-When He kicked 'em out of Eden
-It wasn't for no reason that He shed His blood
-His return is very close so you better be believin' That our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom and power and love
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom and power and love
-Our God is an awesome God

-When the sky was starless in the void of the night (Our God is an awesome God)

-He spoke into the darkness and created the light
-(Our God is an awesome God)

-Judgement and wrath He poured out on Sodom
-Mercy and grace He gave us at the cross
-I hope that we have not too quickly forgotten that
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom and power and love
-Our God is an awesome God

-Our God is an awesome God
-He reigns from heaven above
-With wisdom and power and love
-Our God is an awesome God

-Our God is an awesome God

-Our God is an awesome God

-CCLI # 41099;
-Rich Mullins 1988;
-CCLI 62951 (main copyright licence)
-CCLI 174113 (streaming licence)

-**3. How Deep the Father's Love for us**

-How deep the Father's love for us,
-How vast beyond all measure!
-That He should give His only Son,
-To make a wretch His treasure.

-How great the pain of searing loss!
-The Father turns His face away;
-As wounds which marred the Chosen One
-Bring many sons to glory.

-Behold the man upon a cross:
-My sin upon His shoulders;
-Ashamed I hear my mocking voice
-Call out among the scoffers.

-It was my sin that held Him there
-Until it was accomplished;
-His dying breath has brought me life:
-I know that it is finished.

-I will not boast in anything:
-No gifts, no power, no wisdom;
-But I will boast in Jesus Christ:
-His death and resurrection.

-Why should I gain from His reward?
-I cannot give an answer;
-But this I know with all my heart:
-His wounds have paid my ransom

-Why should I gain from His reward?
-I cannot give an answer;
-But this I know with all my heart:
-His wounds have paid my ransom

-His wounds have paid my ransom.

-Stuart Townend, Robin Mark; © Thankyou Music 2004
-CCLI 62951 (main copyright licence)
-CCLI 174113 (streaming licence)

-**4. By Faith**
+**2. By Faith**

-By faith we see the hand of God
+By faith, we see the hand of God
-In the light of creation′s grand design
+In the light of creation’s grand design;
-In the lives of those who prove His faithfulness
+In the lives of those who prove His faithfulness,
-Who walk by faith and not by sight
+Who walk by faith and not by sight.

-By faith our fathers roamed the earth
+By faith, our fathers roamed the earth
 With the power of His promise in their hearts
-Of a holy city built by God's own hand
+Of a holy city built by God’s own hand –
-A place where peace and justice reign
+A place where peace and justice reign.

-We will stand as children of the promise
+We will stand as children of the promise,
-We will fix our eyes on Him our soul′s reward
+We will fix our eyes on Him, our soul’s reward.
-'Til the race is finished and the work is done
+Till the race is finished and the work is done,
-We'll walk by faith and not by sight
+We’ll walk by faith and not by sight.

-By faith the prophets saw a day
+By faith, the prophets saw a day
 When the longed-for Messiah would appear
-With the pow′r to break the chains of sin and death And rise triumphant from the grave
+With the power to break the chains of sin and death, And rise triumphant from the grave.

-By faith the church was called to go
+By faith, the church was called to go
-In the pow′r of the Spirit to the lost
+In the power of the Spirit to the lost
-To deliver captives and to preach good news
+To deliver captives and to preach good news,
-In every corner of the earth
+In every corner of the earth.

-We will stand as children of the promise
+We will stand as children of the promise,
-We will fix our eyes on Him our soul's reward
+We will fix our eyes on Him, our soul’s reward.
-′Til the race is finished and the work is done
+Till the race is finished and the work is done,
-We'll walk by faith and not by sight
+We’ll walk by faith and not by sight.

-By faith this mountain shall be moved
+By faith, this mountain shall be moved
-And the power of the gospel shall prevail
+And the power of the gospel shall prevail,
 For we know in Christ all things are possible
-For all who call upon His name
+For all who call upon His name.

-We will stand as children of the promise
+We will stand as children of the promise,
-We will fix our eyes on Him our soul′s reward
+We will fix our eyes on Him, our soul’s reward.
-'Til the race is finished and the work is done
+Till the race is finished and the work is done,
-We′ll walk by faith and not by sight
+We’ll walk by faith and not by sight.

-We will stand as children of the promise
+We will stand as children of the promise,
-We will fix our eyes on Him our soul′s reward
+We will fix our eyes on Him, our soul’s reward.
-'Til the race is finished and the work is done
+Till the race is finished and the work is done,
-We′ll walk by faith and not by sight
-We′ll walk by faith and not by sight
+We’ll walk by faith and not by sight.

-CCLI Song # 5469291
-Stuart Townend , Keith Getty & Kristyn Getty Copyright © 2009
+©2009 Getty Music Publishing, Thankyou Music.
+CCLI #5469291 CCLI 62951 (main copyright licence)
+CCLI 174113 (streaming licence)

+**3. On That Day**

+I believe in Christ, risen from the dead
+He now reigns victorious, His kingdom knows no end Through His resurrection death has lost its hold
+I know on that final day I’ll rise as Jesus rose

+On that day we will see you shining brighter than the sun On that day we will know you as we lift our voice as one Till that day we will praise you for your never ending grace And we will keep on singing on that glorious day

+What a blessed hope, though now tired and worn
+We will spend eternity around our Saviour’s throne Though we grieve our losses we grieve not in vain
+For we know our crown of glory waits beyond the grave

+On that day we will see you shining brighter than the sun On that day we will know you as we lift our voice as one Till that day we will praise you for your never ending grace And we will keep on singing on that glorious day

+Hallelujah what a day it will be
+For at home with you my joy is complete
+As I run into your arms open wide I will see
+My father who is waiting for me

+Hallelujah what a day it will be
+For at home with you my joy is complete
+As I run into your arms open wide I will see
+My father who is waiting for me
+My father who is waiting for me

+On that day we will see you shining brighter than the sun On that day we will know you as we lift our voice as one Till that day we will praise you for your never ending grace And we will keep on singing on that glorious day

+On that day we will see you shining brighter than the sun On that day we will know you as we lift our voice as one Till that day we will praise you for your never ending grace And we will keep on singing on that glorious day
+And we will keep on singing on that glorious day

+© 2022 CityAlight Music (admin.
+Integrity Music).
+CCLI: 7199818
 CCLI 62951 (main copyright licence)
 CCLI 174113 (streaming licence)

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)